webkou0209/buslocation/README.md

 # Bus Location System

-Bus Locaton System is a system that displays the location of buses in real time on a screen.
+Bus Locaton System is the system that displays the location of buses in real time on your screen.

 # DEMO

-You can see the demo site at http://webkou0209.php.xdomain.jp/buslocation/
+You can see this demo site at http://webkou0209.php.xdomain.jp/buslocation/

 # Outline